jnsand/jnsand/README.md

 In my spare time, I solve leetcode problems to improve my data structure and algorithm skills.

-I am looking for a great challenges to utilize my skills and experience.
+I am looking for great challenges to utilize my skills and experience.

 ## Skills